Author: Brad Date Posted:2 July 2019

 Lets face it, most of the time you’re going to be using XLR cables or instrument cables.
 But its good to know what kind of cables are out there because there will always be that one time you have a weird connection, or a certain type of cable isn’t sending the signal through properly.
 It might be a simple cable swap from TS to TRS.

-If you'd like to ask us any more questions on cables feel free to get in contact online or come visit our showroom in Banyo!
+If you'd like to ask us any more questions on cables feel free to get in touch or come visit our showroom in Banyo!